hugrunhbu/Smart-Home-API/README.md

 First push: Created a simple HTTP server using python's built-in http.server module. it handles GET and POST requests for a /users endpoint, allowing me to add a user (POST request) and retrieve all users (GET request).

+# I added a requirements.txt file that has the dependencies

+when you git clone this project type: pip install -r requirements.txt do this inside your virtual environment and all tests should pass.

 # test_server.py

 What the tests cover: